mark-summerfield/tdb-rs/README.md

 Tdb does not have direct timezone support.
 There are three simple solutions for this.

-If all the dates in the database are in the same timezone, then either store all dates as UTC.
+If all the dates in the database are in the same timezone, then one approach is to store all the dates as UTC.
 Alternatively, add a tiny configuration table with the timezone data, for example:

     [Config key str value str?
     %